junhoseo0/improved-dcgan/README.md

 ## To-Do

 Though I marked minibatch discrimination as implemented, it needs more optimizations.
-For example, on the matrix subtraction, it requires a lot of memories.
+For example, in matrix subtraction, it requires a lot of memories.

 - [x] Feature Matching
 - [x] Minibatch Discrimination